data-tamer2410/data-tamer2410/README.md

 ---

-**Open to new job opportunities in Data Science!**

 #### **Summary**

-Experienced Data Scientist with solid knowledge in machine learning, data analytics, and database management.
-Skilled in creating and deploying complex data models to solve real-world problems, including image recognition, activity classification, and recommendation systems.
-Improved accuracy across multiple models by up to 10% through advanced optimization techniques.
-Enthusiastic and highly adaptable, with a commitment to continuous learning and professional growth.
+Experienced and results-driven Data Scientist with comprehensive expertise in all stages of data work: from collection and cleansing to analysis and integration.
+Skilled in web scraping, database management, API integration, natural language processing (NLP), and machine learning model development.
+Proven experience in creating interactive dashboards and deploying models into production environments.
+Strong analytical skills, adaptability, and a passion for solving complex problems enable the delivery of effective and scalable solutions.

 ---

 #### **Education**
 - **Separate Structural Subdivision "Kryvyi Rih Vocational College of the National Aviation University"**
   Major: Computer and Software Engineering
-  Currently a third-year student (2022–2026)
+  Currently a third-year student (2022–2025)

 ---

-#### **Certifications and Courses**
+#### **Courses and Other Experience**
-- **Data Science and Machine Learning**
+- **Course Data Scince and Machine Learning**
-  Offered by *GO IT*, Completion Date: 2024
+  - By IT school GOIT
+  - Aug 2024 – Present

-- **Python Core**
+- **Course Python Core**
-  Offered by *GO IT*, Completion Date: 2024
+  - By IT school GOIT
+  - May 2024 - Aug 2024

+- **HTML/CSS Marathon**
+  - By IT school GOIT
+  - July 2023 - July 2023

 ---

 #### **Technical Skills**
-- **Programming & Libraries**: Python, SQL, MongoDB, TensorFlow, Keras, SciKit-Learn, Surprise, Numpy, Pandas, Matplotlib, Seaborn
+- **Programming & Libraries**: Python, SQL, PyMongo, TensorFlow, Keras, SciKit-Learn, NLTK, Requests, BeautifulSoup4, Surprise, Numpy, Pandas, Matplotlib, Seaborn, Optuna, Streamlit
-- **Data Engineering**: Data preprocessing, feature engineering, clustering, model evaluation
-- **Tools**: Docker, BeautifulSoup4, Poetry, Git, Conda, Optuna (for hyperparameter tuning), Bash scripting
+- **Tools**: Docker, Poetry, Git, Conda, Bash

 ---